About the Artist

 By Josephine M. Waltz & Illustrated by Christine Mix,

 Write Out of the Oven!
 Recently received a nice review from the Parents Choice Foundation Bon Appetite Reading List

-As a children’s author, Christine is proud to announce that she has one non-fiction short true story, Standing Up, that has been published, in
+As a children’s author, Christine has one non-fiction short true story, Standing Up, that was published, in

 Chicken Soup for the Child’s Soul Character-Building Stories to Read with Kids Ages 5-8, May 2007.